jongeyer/sea/_posts/2017-12-27-luang-prabang.md

 ![silk thread]({{ site.baseurl }}/assets/img-luangprabang/silk-hanging.jpg)
 *Silk thread, spun and dyed*

 It was impressive to see and made me rethink some preconceived notions.
-When walking into shops in the U.S. lined with silk scarves with a small tag saying made in Laos, I had the vision of all these scarves being made in some poorly ventilated sweatshop basement, child labor exploited by oppressive heartless bosses.
+When walking into shops in the U.S. lined with silk scarves with a small tag saying made in Laos, I had the vision of a worst case scenario, all these scarves being made in some poorly ventilated sweatshop basement, child labor exploited by oppressive heartless bosses.
 The picture that replaced that vision was not glamourous nor at all easy, but it was not (apparently) exploitative.

 ![looms]({{ site.baseurl }}/assets/img-luangprabang/silk-loom.jpg)
 *Looms for weaving silk and cotton*

 ## Money parade
 We woke up a little late one morning and heard drumming and music from the street, so we strolled down from the upstairs room of our bed and breakfast to find a parade of thousands of people filing down the main street.
 They were of all ages and many were carrying ... of specially fabricated money trees, that is a metal armature intricately adorned with bills (mostly bills of small value).
 These money trees were taken to be donated to Wat Xiengthong, one of the main temples of Luang Prabang.
 The money tree ritual is just one of the ways Buddhists "[make merit](https://www.wikiwand.com/en/Merit_(Buddhism))" -- to put it quite simply, merit is accumulated by doing good deeds which has the result of creating a protective and benefical force in the journey to enlightenment.
 Merit is related to **karma** but definitely not the same thing.
+After this experience I started to see money trees on display or tucked away inside other temples in Laos and Thailand.

 ![Money tree parade]({{ site.baseurl }}/assets/img-luangprabang/parade.jpg)
 *Money tree parade*